aramidefemi/techpoint-questions/README.md

 # MAX at Techpoint

-This repo contains questions you should be able to solve in a reasonable amount of time.
+This repo contains solutions to questions I was be able to solve in a reasonable amount of time.

+requirements to test...

+-- npm install
+-- npm start
+-- /morse  -- morse code converter
+-- /classifier -- classifier code converter

 ## Questions